 During months four through six:

-You will focus on managing a caseload as a team member coordinating the delivery of care and gradually assuming the duties and responsibilities of the nurse role under the direction and guidance of a preceptor.
+You will focus on managing a caseload as a team member coordinating the delivery of care and gradually assuming the duties and responsibilities of the RN role under the direction and guidance of a preceptor.

 During months seven through 12: